Henry County, Iowa

 Henry County is a county located in the U.S. state of Iowa.
-As of the 2020 census, the population was 20,482.
+As of the 2020 census, its population was 20,482.
 The county seat is Mount Pleasant.
 The county was named for General Henry Dodge, governor of Wisconsin Territory.

 History

-Henry County was formed on December 7, 1836, under the jurisdiction of Wisconsin Territory, and became a part of Iowa Territory when the Iowa Territory was formed on July 4, 1838.
+Henry County was formed on December 7, 1836, under the jurisdiction of Wisconsin Territory, and became a part of Iowa Territory when it was formed on July 4, 1838.
 It was named for General Henry Dodge.

 The county's first courthouse was built in 1839–1840.
-A larger courthouse was built in 1871, and the present courthouse was raised in the twentieth century, being placed into service on August 4, 1914.
+A larger courthouse was built in 1871, and the present courthouse was raised in the 20th century, being placed into service on August 4, 1914.